Values and corporate management

 Data protection laws in Switzerland and Dubai (DIFC)

-The Swiss Data Protection Act was completely revised in 2020 and partially aligned with the EU GDPR.
+The Swiss Data Protection Act was completely revised in 2020 and partially adapted to the EU GDPR.
 But it retains its own basic concept.
-The Federal Council has not yet set the date for the entry into force of the new rules.
+It will come into force on 1 September 2023.

 In the Dubai International Financial Centre (DIFC), the new Data Protection Law came into force on 1 July 2020.
 It sets an important benchmark for data protection in the Middle East and largely aligns the legal situation with the EU General Data Protection Regulation, which is gradually becoming an international benchmark.